mekomsolutions/plone.initializer/README.rst

 plone.initializer
 =================

 This  plugin will load data  exported from the ZMI into a new Plone site.
-The plugin expects  the data to exisit at `${var-dir}/importdata/data.tar.gz` .
+The plugin expects  the data to exist at `${var-dir}/importdata/data.tar.gz` .
 It is created specifically for importing data from [SENAITE](https://www.senaite.com/) but should work with any data exported as tar.gz from the ZMI interface.

 Installation
 ------------